+Looking after yourself, and seeking support for your own needs, in the first days and weeks following being bereaved in a road crash is important.
 Early support can help people bereaved in road crashes to cope with their emotions and reactions, help those emotions and reactions to subside over time, and help prevent long-term damage to health and quality of life.
-It may also help prevent and mitigate conditions such as post-traumatic stress disorder, depression or physical illness.
-This page gives some suggestions regarding support in the early days after a bereavement in a road crash.
+This page gives some suggestions regarding looking after yourself in the early days.

 Strong feelings that may change suddenly

 Bereaved road crash victims often say they have different strong feelings at different times.
-In the early days after being bereaved, feelings may change and arise suddenly, which can be exhausting and stressful, both for them and for others around them.
+In the early days after being bereaved so suddenly and violently, feelings may change and arise suddenly, which can be exhausting and stressful, both for you and for others around you.
 This can be particularly challenging if in a public place or when undertaking responsibilities, such as work.

 Knowing what happened

 Many people bereaved by road crashes, who didn't witness the crash themselves, say that it was better to learn what happened, from a reliable, supportive witness, than imagine things that did not happen.
 It may help emotional welfare to know what happened.